Trams in Ghent: Future plans

-Route 3 is postponed until further notice, while route 7 is still being studied.
+The conversion of a part of busline 10 and 11 (the former busline 3) into a tramroute is postponed until further notice, while some part of the tracks have already been laid in the city centre, between the Sint-Michielshelling and Sint-Jacobs.
+This is due tramroute T7 getting a higher priority, which is a new line between Sint-Denijs-Westrem and Gent Dampoort, adding 7 km of new tracks and 3 km of shared tracks with T1.
+The start of this project is expected around 2028.

+Both the extension of T4 and the new tramline T7 are part of the Gentspoort project, a big mobility project around Ghent expected to start in 2027, consisting of 6 separate projects.

 Routes

 Routes overlap each other in some places.
-There are three routes in Ghent: Numbers 1, 2 and 4.
+As of 6 January 2024, there are four routes in Ghent: Numbers 1, 2, 3 and 4.
 Every route has its own color; this color is depicted in a vehicle's destination sign, as well as on maps and schematics.

 Some services follow a truncated route.
 Until 2004 they had their own numbers.
 For example, 11 and 12 were shortened versions of routes 1 and 2; the shortened routes along the way of route 4 were known as 41, 42 while route 4 was numbered 40.
 Nowadays, when a route is shortened, it retains the same number and just shows a different destination on its destination sign.

 Additional shortened routes are organized frequently when mass activities such as Gentse Feesten take place in the center of the city.
 Bidirectional rolling stock makes it easier to organize shortened routes.

+While works on the tracks at the Coupure area are being done, tramline T4 will only serve 4 stops from Sint-Pieters Station to Ghent's University Hospital.
+Normal service should resume around summer 2024.

+The current routes are expected to last until 2029, when the rebuild between Veldstraat and Kortrijksepoortstraat is finished.
+This will have an impact on the route of tramline T1.

 Schedule

-Trams on all of the routes run from approximately 5:30 until 23:30, both on weekdays and on weekends.
+Trams on all of the routes run from approximately 5:30 AM until 01:30 AM on weekdays, until 2:15 AM on friday and saturday and until 11:30 PM on sundays.
 The interval between trams is between 5 minutes (peak hours) and 20 minutes (off-peak).
 Each tram stop within the city of Ghent has a timetable.